It's easy to get around Adelaide. Buses, taxis, trains and trams operate all over the city, seven days per week.

 - Colley Terrace, Glenelg (near Moseley Square).

 Get around the city easily in an Uber.
-You can also be taken to the airport in an Uber.
+You can also be dropped off at Adelaide Airport in an Uber.

 Discover regional south australia